 ♦ One to two years of teaching or mentoring experience with elementary, middle, or high school students

-♦ Interest in collaborating with public school teachers
+♦ Desire, ability, and flexibility to collaborate with public school teachers

 ♦ Excellent written and oral communication skills